pygame-examples/legacy-code-01-team-merge-mishaps/README.md

 ## Gameplay
 - To move use either WASD or arrow keys
-- To jump press SPACE
+- To jump press W or up arrow key
-- To interact (pick up or throw) press E
+- To interact (pick up or throw) press SPACE
 - To slam down double press S or down key
 - Aim your throws by pressing the keys in the direction of which you want to throw